 “OK, that sounds like a plan.
 Pietrina, what do you have on the contents of Millie’s handbag?”

 “Sir, I suspect the eyeglasses, phone, and debit card are Millie’s, but this Angel girl may have planted the petabyte thumb drive there.
-I’d like to take the evidence back to FBI Headquarters tonight and have a look.”
+I want to take the evidence back to FBI Headquarters tonight and have a look.”

 FBI Analysis

-Sunday afternoon, FBI Special Agent in Charge D’Marcus Mason called a meeting about the Millie Grainger case.
+Monday morning, FBI Special Agent in Charge D’Marcus Mason called a meeting about the Millie Grainger case.

 “Let’s get started.
 Gabe, tell me about the victim,” Mason said.

-Gabriel Marecki shot a photograph of Millie to Mason’s display.
+Gabriel Marecki cast a photograph of Millie onto Mason’s display.
 It was an image from Merrick, Dawson, and Brant’s publicity files.

 “This is the victim, Millicent Grainger, a Merrick law firm paralegal.
-An only child, she graduated high school at the top of her class.
+She’s an only child and graduated high school at the top of her class.
 Her father died when she was in grade school; her mother died of cancer halfway through her senior year.
-She sold her parents’ house and possessions, used the proceeds to finance her four-year degree in paralegal studies at Northwestern.
+She sold her parents’ house and possessions and used the proceeds to finance her four-year degree in paralegal studies at Northwestern.

 She landed a job as a junior paralegal at Merrick, Dawson, and Brant.
 She’s now considered their most skilled paralegal.
 Other law firms have made her lucrative offers; she spurned them all.
-A background check reveals no arrests, no bankruptcies, no police record.
+A background check reveals no arrests, bankruptcies, or police records.
 She’s as squeaky clean as her photograph.”

 “OK, so the mob beat up Pollyanna.
 Pietrina, you reviewed the items in the victim’s handbag.
 What did you find?”

 “Millie probably purchased the burner phone and the $200 debit card Saturday afternoon.
 There’s nothing on them.
-The imaging glasses are the property of the law firm she works for.
+The imaging glasses are the property of the law firm where she works.

-“The thumb drive has all of Saturday’s security camera data files from the art gallery La Touche De l'artiste.
+“The thumb drive has Saturday’s security camera data files from the art gallery La Touche De l'artiste.
 This Angel person addressed a read-me file to the police.
 It was short.”

 Chicago Police, FBI